Bloody Murder 2: Closing Camp

 Bloody Murder 2: Closing Camp (also known as Halloween Camp in the United Kingdom) is a 2003 American slasher film directed by Rob Spera, and written by John R. Stevenson.
-A sequel to the 2000 film Bloody Murder, it was released direct-to-video, and stars Katy Woodruff, Kelly Gunning, and Amanda Magarian, all of whom portray camp counselors who begin being terrorized by a masked murderer while working at Camp Placid Pines, a summer camp that is said to haunted by a murderous bogeyman-like figure named Trevor Moorehouse.
+A sequel to the 2000 film Bloody Murder, it was released direct-to-video, and stars Katy Woodruff, Kelly Gunning, and Amanda Magarian.
+The film follows a group of camp counselors who are terrorized by a masked murderer while working at Camp Placid Pines, a summer camp that is said to haunted by a murderous bogeyman-like figure named Trevor Moorehouse.

 Plot

 Tracy is a camp counselor working to close down Camp Placid Pines for the winter.
 Also, there are counselors Sofie, Mike, Angela, Elvis, Ryan, James, and boss Rick.
 At night, the counselors are having a bonfire when Angela suggests a game of Bloody Murder.
 Upset, Tracy leaves with Mike, while Sofie reveals Tracy's brother, Jason, disappeared at the camp years previously, believed to be dead at the hands of the local myth Trevor Moorehouse.
 While taking Tracy back to her cabin, Mike upsets her, so he returns to the bonfire as the others are telling the story of Trevor Moorehouse.
 The latter supposedly got in an accident at the camp years ago and was put in a mental hospital.
 Continuing the game, James gets chosen to be it.
 He is blindfolded as the others run through the forest to hide.
 Soon after, Mike and Ryan dress up as Trevor Moorehouse and scare James, causing a fight to break out.
 Everyone returns to their cabins apart from James, who remains at the fire.
 Someone dressed as Trevor Moorehouse confronts James, chopping his legs off with a machete before crushing his head with a rock.

 The next morning, Tracy and Mike make up before the counselors meet in the mess hall for breakfast with an angry Rick, who tells the group that James left a note saying he left the camp.
 Camp cook Juanita becomes scared, thinking Trevor Moorehouse murdered James and decides to leave later that day.
 As the counselors set about their tasks, Sofie and Elvis contemplate the existence of Trevor Moorehouse while Angela and Ryan take a shower together.
 Ryan gets a message from Rick on his pager that he wants to see him, so he leaves only to find a grave dug in the forest.
 Ryan is soon shot with an arrow before the killer buries him.

 Meanwhile, Tracy spots the killer lurking through the forest and warns Mike, Sofie, and Elvis.
 They call in Sheriff Miller, who does not believe them.
 As night falls, Tracy and Mike fall out once more before Rick tells the group that Ryan paged him, saying he had quit.
 Angela, upset, wanders off herself, while Tracy begins to believe something strange is happening at the camp.
 Tracy, Sofie, and Elvis decide to find Mike and Angela.